IEEE Size

 Breakdown of standard sizes across various common categories.

-1. Standard clothing size chart.
+1. Standard clothing size.

 This is one of the most variable categories.
 Sizes are not standardized between brands or even countries.